Defense has delayed trial since 2015

 Wills, formerly president of the Nashua Humane Society, the Michigan Humane Society, and the National Society for Animal Protection, and later vice president for investigations at the Humane Society of the United States, left each position amid allegations of misuse of funds.
 Previous allegations of sexual misconduct arose at the Nashua Humane Society and the Humane Society of the U.S., but did not result in criminal charges.

 The current case against Wills was initially filed at the Texas state level, before being transferred to federal jurisdiction in 2017.

-Charges against Wills for alleged felonies originating as “continuous sexual abuse of a child” and “continuous trafficking of a child” have been before the courts since April 13, 2015, when Wills was arrested in Rockport, Texas, on a warrant alleging offenses in Cameron County, Texas, said to have occurred between July 2012 and November 2013.
+Altogether, the allegations against Wills originating as “continuous sexual abuse of a child” and “continuous trafficking of a child” have been before the courts since April 13, 2015, when Wills was arrested in Rockport, Texas, on a warrant alleging offenses in Cameron County, Texas, that were said to have occurred between July 2012 and November 2013.